The Decision Journal

 Thesis CategoryTradesAvg P&L%Win Rate

-➕ Adding to Existing6+9.1%67%
+➕ Added to position6+9.1%67%

-💬 Someone Recommended It9−5.8%33%
+💬 Someone recommended it9−5.8%33%

 Pattern Analysis is a mirror, not a verdict.
-The goal is not to tell you that “VCP beats tips” in general.
+The goal is not to tell you that “quality beats tips” in general.
 It is to show you whether your specific execution of each thesis type is generating returns.
 An investor who does deep research before buying on tips might have a 70% win rate on that category.
 Another might have a 20% win rate.
 Same label, very different behaviour underneath.

 Using Pattern Analysis to Improve Decisions